 The financial industry is not a new target for incentivized attacks by cybercriminals.
-In fact, the number of cyber attacks targeting the banking sector rose by 238% in the first half of 2020 alone, according to VMware.
+In fact, financial services companies reported 703 cyber attack attempts per week in Q4 2021, a 53% increase over the same period in the previous year, per Banking Journal.
 The financial implications of such security violations are continuing to rise.
 IBM and the Ponemon Institute report that the typical cost of a data breach in the financial sector was $5.72 million in 2021.
 Businesses in the banking sector have spent record amounts on digital security measures over the last decade.

 Financial losses are not the only concern for businesses in the financial industry; data breaches diminish the trust of users and can tarnish a company’s reputation.
 Understanding the challenges that increase cyber risks in the financial industry is crucial for sustained resiliency against data breaches.